GeneralTaoChikn/MemoryForge/README.md

   "title": "The Bar That Fought Back",
   "genre": "comedy",
   "style": "funny short story",
-  "summary": "A heroic but underprepared lifter narrowly survives an epic battle with 100kg.", "story": "Our hero approached the iron throne of the squat rack with the confidence of a man who had absolutely not warmed up...", "createdAt": "2026-06-08T03:01:12Z"
+  "summary": "A lifter narrowly completes a 100kg squat after skipping warmups.", "story": "The lifter approached the squat rack with confidence, despite having skipped the warmup...", "createdAt": "2026-06-08T03:01:12Z"
 }
 ```

 ---

-## 🧠 How LLM output is handled
+## LLM response handling

-1. The prompt (see `PromptTemplates`) asks the configured LLM for a single JSON
+1. `PromptTemplates` asks the configured provider for a single JSON object with
-   object with `title`, `genre`, `style`, `summary`, `story`.
+   `title`, `genre`, `style`, `summary`, and `story` fields.
-2. `LLMClient` routes generation to `OllamaClient` or `GeminiClient`.
+2. `LLMClient` routes the request to `OllamaClient` or `GeminiClient`.
 Ollama
    uses `POST /api/generate` with `format: "json"`; Gemini uses the
    Interactions API with `response_format.mime_type: "application/json"`.
-3. `StoryService.toStory` tries to parse that JSON.
-If parsing fails or the
+3. `StoryService.toStory` attempts to parse the response.
+If parsing fails or
-   payload is empty, it **falls back** to storing the raw model text in the
+   the response is empty, the raw model output is stored in the `story` field.
-   `story` field so nothing is ever lost.

 ---

-## 🩺 Error handling
+## Error handling

 | Situation                | HTTP status | `error` code            |
 |--------------------------|-------------|-------------------------|